winchestercyclingcharter/winchestercyclingcharter.github.io/evidence.md

 Our city and county authorities have taken on board the messages of Strands [1](#evidence-for-strand-1) and [2](#evidence-for-strand-2) as evidenced in the four policy documents below.

 City of Winchester Movement Strategy (HCC/WCC)
-: There is “a strong mandate to address air quality issues, helping to make Winchester a healthier, more pleasant and less polluted environment; to develop new options that prioritise safe travel for both pedestrians and cyclists; to facilitate opportunities for people to leave their cars outside of the city centre and travel in by other means; and to give people more choice of transport modes.”
+: There is “*a strong mandate to address air quality issues, helping to make Winchester a healthier, more pleasant and less polluted environment; to develop new options that prioritise safe travel for both pedestrians and cyclists*; to facilitate opportunities for people to leave their cars outside of the city centre and travel in by other means; and to give people more choice of transport modes.”

 Carbon Neutrality Plan (WCC)
 : “Transport accounts for 36% of the council’s carbon emission and residents saw this as the top priority for the council to address and as action for individuals.
-Transport accounts for nearly half of the district carbon emissions and tackling this is the council's first priority.
+Transport accounts for nearly half of the district carbon emissions and tackling this is the council's first priority.\\
-Proposed priority actions include taking forward key studies in the City of Winchester Movement Strategy which have a focus on achieving carbon emission reduction eg within the Walking & Cycling Strategy.”
+*Proposed priority actions include taking forward key studies in the City of Winchester Movement Strategy which have a focus on achieving carbon emission reduction eg within the Walking & Cycling Strategy.*”

 Local Transport Plan LTP (HCC)
-: Encouraging cycling is a key theme within the LTP (2011- 2031) where Policy 12 seeks investment “in sustainable transport measures, including walking and cycling infrastructure, principally in urban areas, to provide a healthy alternative to the car for local short journeys to work, local services or schools; and work with health authorities to ensure that transport policy supports local ambitions for health and well-being”.
+: Encouraging cycling is a key theme within the LTP (2011- 2031) where *Policy 12 seeks investment “in sustainable transport measures, including walking and cycling infrastructure*, principally in urban areas, to provide a healthy alternative to the car for local short journeys to work, local services or schools; and work with health authorities to ensure that *transport policy supports local ambitions for health and well-being*”. \\
-Cycling supports many policy agendas including in public health, economic development, tourism and the environment.
+*Cycling supports many policy agendas including in public health, economic development, tourism and the environment*. \\
-Cycling has the potential to support a wide range of the priorities set within the County Council’s Corporate Strategy.
+*Cycling has the potential to support a wide range of the priorities set within the County Council’s Corporate Strategy*.

 Climate Change Strategy (HCC)
-: To enable, support and deliver a reduction in transport-related carbon emissions to net zero by 2050 and a resilient transport network.
-The priority for Transport will be to work with partners to develop a more holistic approach for communities and places that ultimately reduces the need to travel, increases the uptake of walking, cycling and public transport …
+: *To enable, support and deliver a reduction in transport-related carbon emissions to net zero by 2050* and a resilient transport network.
+The priority for Transport will be to work with partners to develop a more holistic approach for communities and places that ultimately reduces the need to travel, *increases the uptake of walking, cycling and public transport* …

 The Winchester Cycling Charter concentrates on [Strand 3](#evidence-for-strand-3).

-*It is designed to demonstrate that – in line with the general UK population – there is strong support locally in Winchester for making the city a safer, easier and more pleasant place to get around by cycling.*
+It is designed to demonstrate that – in line with the general UK population – there is strong support locally in Winchester for making the city a safer, easier and more pleasant place to get around by cycling.

 ## Conclusion

+There is strong evidence to show that getting more people to cycle in Winchester will be beneficial for our city by overcoming the problems already stated and by providing an economic stimulus and cultural shift that helps create a more vibrant and sustainable future.

+Cycling is accessible to virtually anyone and the biggest barrier to getting on a bike is usually a lack of safe and easy to use cycle infrastructure.

-A pro-cycling consensus can create momentum for change.
+Most people are in favour of making cycling easier and safer.
+Demonstrating there is that pro-cycling consensus in Winchester can create momentum for the necessary change.
 It gives our authorities both the confidence and the imperative to follow through on their stated aim – to make Winchester a more cycle-friendly city.

 ## References